 Follow the Platinum Rule

 The Platinum Rule says that instead of treating people the way you want to be treated, you must understand what makes them tick and treat them the way they want to be treated.

 The good news is, that with a little bit of legwork, it’s pretty easy to do.
 You just need to fully understand two things:

 You'll want to choose an assessment that accurately predicts success before you hire.
-But in order to follow the Platinum Rule, you also need that talent assessment to provide you with detailed information on their strengths and weaknesses so you know exactly what you are working with and how they need to be managed.
+But in order to follow the Platinum Rule, you also need that talent assessment to provide you with detailed information on their strengths and weaknesses, so you know exactly what you are working with and how they need to be managed.

-Our clients use an instrument we call the Individualized Management Questionnaire which guides them through a list of questions including, “Do you like being given a clear plan to follow, or do you prefer to do your own planning?”
+Our clients use an instrument that guides them through a list of questions including, “Do you like being given a clear plan to follow, or do you prefer to do your own planning?”

-They'll know the answers to questions like “What motivates you to achieve goals?” and “On a scale of 1 to 10, how important are contests to you?” which will allow her to motivate him in the way that he needs to be motivated.
+They'll know the answers to questions like “What motivates you to achieve goals?” and “On a scale of 1 to 10, how important are contests to you?” which will allow them to motivate the seller in the way that they need to be motivated.

 Press the hot buttons—the buttons that are, for that person, connected!
-Treat people how they want to be treated and you will find that you use less energy and achieve greater results!
+Treat people how they want to be treated and you'll find that you use less energy and achieve greater results.
 The people you manage will also be happier and more productive.
 You can’t beat that.